-Sync Up is a series of sessions focused on the educational and business development for the entertainment industry and take place all year round.
-The conference debuted in 2008 as one of the Jazz & Heritage Foundation’s efforts to support the local music industry by connecting Louisiana’s independent artists with top professionals in music, film and digital media.
+Sync Up is a series of sessions focused on educational and business development for the entertainment industry and take place all year round.
+The conference debuted in 2008 as one of the Jazz & Heritage Foundation’s efforts to support the local music industry by connecting Louisiana’s independent artists with top professionals in music, film, and digital media.

 Over the past year and a half, New Orleans artists of all stripes have been redefining what it means to perform in an unprecedented landscape that asserts their craft as currently unsafe for live public consumption.
 As restrictions on public gatherings and businesses ease, musicians and music venues are beginning to open their doors and return to the stage.
 Through all of this, artists and creative professionals persist and strive to keep the art of public performance alive and continue to serve their communities via the means available to them.
 Sync Up is about what’s next.